 Our personal family favourite hotel, you really can’t beat a stay here.
 With direct access to the Berjaya Times Square shopping mall – one of the largest shopping centres in Malaysia, full of family activities and dining outlets – the hotel is set in a prime position.

 You’ll find rooms are comfortable, with ensuite bathrooms, minibar and entertainment system with cable television.
-There are many different rooms to choose from, depending on the size of your group or family, and bedding such as twin, queen and king.
-One, two-bedroom apartments are also ideal for families or, again, upgrade to Club Rooms for exemplary service and extras.
+There are many different rooms to choose from, depending on the size of your group or family, and bedding such as bunks, twin, queen and king.

-With two restaurants, a lounge bar and a huge outdoor pool, fitness centre and wellness centre… you might find it hard to leave the hotel!
+With two restaurants, a lounge bar and a huge outdoor pool, fitness centre and wellness centre… you might find it hard to leave the hotel and you definitely won’t want to leave the shopping centre!

 BUDGET – Travelodge City Centre Review

 Location is everything here, with the Travelodge City Centre being set just 200 metres from Petaling Street and the Central Market.
-Also, only 600 metres from the famous Merdeka Square and 3 km to the vibrant Bukit Bintang area, make this another fantastic base from which to explore the city.
+It’s also only 600 metres from the famous Merdeka Square and three kilometres to the vibrant Bukit Bintang area.
+All up, this make for a fantastic base from which to explore the city.

-Rooms come in three different types – Superior Twin, Superior Double and Family Room, great for those with children.
+Rooms come in three different types – Superior Twin, Superior Double and Family Room.
 Additional hotel features include luggage storage facilities, 24-hour front desk and currency exchange.

 How To Get To Kuala Lumpur